premail/premail/README.md

 │   ├── watchHTML
 │   └── watchText
 ├── buildHTML       Builds HTML files from MJML templates.
-                                  Options:
-                                    --prod: Renders a production file, minified and with HTML comments stripped out.
-                                    -d:     Specifies design folder to use.
-(Default: _templates)
-                                    -e:     Specifies email folder to render.
 ├── buildText       Generates a plain-text version of the email.
 ├── buildStyles     Compiles Sass files in the 'theme' directory.
 ├── buildTemplates  Builds MJML templates from Handlebars templates.